Rental assistance Tarrant County and Fort Worth.

 St. John The Apostle Catholic Church - Low income resident families with children, disabled and elderly may qualify for limited financial assistance for rent.
 The church is at 7341 Glenview Drive, North Richland Hills, 76180, call (817) 284-5912

-Como Center - Community Action Partners Fort Worth - Rent and mortgage assistance is provided at this office, listed below.
+City of Fort Worth Community Action Partners - Rent and mortgage assistance is provided at this office, listed below.
 There are numerous other services also offered.
-1100 NW 18th Street, Fort Worth, TX 76106, (817)871-5822
+There may also be grants from LIHEAP for low income tenants.
+Address is 3551 New York Ave, Fort Worth, TX 76110.
+Call (817) 392-5720,

 Apartment Association of Tarrant County - A general information resource for Tarrant County residents is administered for those individuals who rent.
 Call 817-284-1121